-The need to be right is an incredibly unhealthy perspective that can wreak havoc on your personal and professional life.
+The need to be right is an unhealthy perspective that can wreak havoc on your personal and professional life.

-Sometimes, people have a hard time admitting that they were wrong about small things, like an answer to a question or an erroneous claim they made.
+If you have a hard time admitting you are wrong about small things—like an answer to a question or an erroneous claim you made—you can wind up sucked into an unnecessary argument that really doesn’t matter.

 This begs the question…